 Things to Know about Kimberly, Australia:

 - Touring around the isolated Kimberley requires meticulous planning and knowledge.
 To make things easier, Kimberley Wild offers day trips and short multi-day excursions from Broome, picking you up and dropping you off at your accommodation.
-Day tours offer a round-trip 4WD option or a 4WD combined with scenic flight home, with King Leopold Air, who have been operating small, chartered flights in the area for over 20 years.
+Day tours offer a round-trip 4WD option or a 4WD combined with a scenic flight home, with King Leopold Air, who have been operating small, chartered flights in the area for over 20 years.
 I highly recommend this duel combination so as to see this incredibly vast region from the air, since what feels boundless on the ground is colossal from the skies.

 - The speedboat trip was part of the Giant Tides Tour, which we went on following an introduction to the farming processes and grading of pearls with a Cygnet Bay expert.
 It is a two-hour-long tour that departs from the land of Cygnet Bay and transfers directly to sea using an amphibious Sealegs vessel.

 - For further information on this region, visit Tourism Western Australia who I partnered with as part of their ‘Just Another Day in WA’ campaign and which you can follow on all social media platforms via the hashtag: #JustAnotherDayinWA.

 Planning on Travelling to Western Australia and the Kimberley?
 Pin It!

 All thoughts on this remote destination and the ongoing contentious debate of Aboriginal rights remain my own.